mgsosna/mattsosna.com/_posts/computer_science/2021-10-20-Stacks-queues.md

 This question, [**LC 20:** Valid Parentheses](https://leetcode.com/problems/valid-parentheses/), is painful without a stack, and trivial with one.
 Below, we'll write a function that takes in a string of brackets and returns a boolean of whether the brackets are valid.

 Our solution works like this at a high level: any time we see an open bracket, we add it to the stack.
-Any time we see a closing bracket, we check if the last open bracket we saw matches the closing bracket.
+Any time we see a closing bracket, we check if _the last open bracket we saw_ matches the closing bracket.
 If it doesn't, we know the string isn't valid.
-If it does, we pop that element off the stack and continue scanning the string.
-If we make it to the end, the final check is to confirm the stack is empty, i.e. there are no unmatched open brackets.
+If it does, we pop that open bracket off the stack and continue scanning the string.
+If we make it to the end, the final check is to confirm the stack is empty, i.e. that there are no unmatched open brackets.

 {% include header-python.html %}
 ```python